-Step 5: obtaining data from Research Informatics Center
+Step 3: Obtain data from the Research Informatics Center

-Once we have approval to proceed with releasing the data, we will work with you to verify that the data we supply you meets your research needs.
+Once we have approval to proceed with releasing the data we will work with you to verify that the data we supply meets your research needs.

 When does RIC require IRB involvement?

-In broad, the answer is simple: if you are doing research, you must involve the IRB.
+If you are doing research, you must involve the IRB.
 No exceptions.
-Even if all you need for your research are counts from the cohort tool, you must go to the IRB and get a determination of non-human-subjects review prior to publication of results.
+Even if you only need counts from the cohort tool, you must go to the IRB and get a determination of non-human-subjects review prior to publication of results.

 That being said, both the cohort tool and the chart review tool are available to researchers who have not yet launched their investigation.
-This is known formally as "support for preparatory to research activities", and we are delighted to be able to offer aggregate counts and descriptive statistics, either via the cohort tool or via custom queries to the clinical data warehouse, as well as anonymized data review cohorts, in support of this important early phase to research projects.
-However there are severe limitations placed on the use of this data: it can only be used to prepare for the formal launch of your research study (e.g. applying for funding).
+This is known formally as "support for preparatory to research activities," and we are delighted to be able to offer aggregate counts and descriptive statistics, either via the cohort tool or via custom queries to the clinical data warehouse, as well as anonymized data review cohorts, in support of this important early phase to research projects.
+However, this data can only be used to prepare for the formal launch of your research study (e.g. applying for funding).

 What are my options for obtaining data?

 There are two basic modes for obtaining clinical data for research, chart review and data extraction.
 In chart review, we provide you with the URL to an online portal to the data suitable for manual review.
-In data extraction we supply you with a data set in the format of your choice, typically comma separated value text file suitable for loading into a statistical analysis tool such as SAS or R. Your choice of which option to pursue will typically be dictated by how the information you seek is represented: information in narrative form, e.g. in clinic notes and reports, is not generally amenable to data extraction and must be reviewed manually.
-If however you are interested in structured data such as lab values, billing codes, flow sheet data and the like, we can readily create a data extract for you.
-More information about these two options for obtaining data are available at https://med.stanford.edu/researchit/services/data-extraction.html and https://med.stanford.edu/researchit/tools/chart-review-tool.html
+In data extraction we supply you with a data set in the format of your choice, typically comma separated value text file suitable for loading into a statistical analysis tool such as SAS or R. Your choice of which option to pursue will typically be dictated by how the information you seek is represented: information in narrative form (e.g. in clinic notes and reports), is not generally amenable to data extraction and must be reviewed manually.
+If, however, you are interested in structured data such as lab values, billing codes, flow sheet data, etc., we can create a data extract for you.

 What if I need data for non-research purposes?